aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/_index.md

 ---
-title: "Rotate Image Java with Aspose.PSD – Advanced Image Manipulation"
+title: "How to Rotate Image in Java with Aspose.PSD"
 linktitle: "Advanced Image Manipulation"
 second_title: "Aspose.PSD Java API"
-description: "Learn how to rotate image java and perform advanced image manipulation using Aspose.PSD for Java, including font replacement, bicubic resampler, and more."
+description: "Learn how to rotate image in Java using Aspose.PSD, plus advanced tasks like font replacement, bicubic resampling, and how to optimize GIF images."
-date: 2025-12-05
+date: 2026-02-14
 weight: 24
 url: /java/advanced-image-manipulation/
 ---